jaredloftus/profiles/warrenwhitlock.md

 Whitlock is the founder and CEO of Ochen, a next generation publishing company.
 Here, he shares his insights and ideas about a variety of topics, including blockchain.
 He is the author of several books about social media marketing, including ‘Twitter Revolution: How Social Media and Mobile Marketing is Changing the Way We Do Business & Market Online’.

+He is also a contributer to CoinHash.co, which publishes articles about ICOs and blockchain.

 Alongside Ochen, Whitlock is also Senior Advisor at Guerilla Marketing, and Senior Manager at Warren Whitlock and Associates.
 He hosts Social Media Radio, and is a regular speaker at conferences.

 ## Website